Nervosys/Botnix/pkgs/README.md

 3. Upstream provided hash: use it when upstream provides `sha256` or `sha512` (when upstream provides `md5`, don't use it, compute `sha256` instead).

     A little nuance is that `nix-prefetch-*` tools produce hash encoded with `base32`, but upstream usually provides hexadecimal (`base16`) encoding.
 Fetchers understand both formats.
-Nixpkgs does not standardize on any one format.
+Botpkgs does not standardize on any one format.

     You can convert between formats with nix-hash, for example: